syncfusion-content/blazor-docs/blazor/pivot-table/editing.md

     {
         if(args.ActionName == "Add new record" && args.ActionName == "Save edited records")
         {
-          args.Cancel=true;
+          args.Cancel = true;
         }
     }
 }
 ```
-### ActionComplete
+### OnActionComplete

-The event [`OnActionComplete`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewEvents-1.html#Syncfusion_Blazor_PivotView_PivotViewEvents_1_OnActionComplete) triggers when a UI action such as CRUD operations (via dialog) or inline editing, is completed.
+The event [`OnActionComplete`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewEvents-1.html#Syncfusion_Blazor_PivotView_PivotViewEvents_1_OnActionComplete) triggers when the UI action such as CRUD operations (via dialog) or inline editing, is completed.
 This allows user to identify the current UI action being completed at runtime.
 It has the following parameters:

-* [DataSourceSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotActionCompleteEventArgs.html#Syncfusion_Blazor_PivotView_PivotActionCompleteEventArgs_DataSourceSettings): It holds the current data source settings such as input data source, rows, columns, values, filters, format settings and so on.
+* [DataSourceSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotActionCompleteEventArgs-1.html#Syncfusion_Blazor_PivotView_PivotActionCompleteEventArgs_1_DataSourceSettings): It holds the current data source settings such as input data source, rows, columns, values, filters, format settings and so on.

-* [ActionName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotActionCompleteEventArgs.html#Syncfusion_Blazor_PivotView_PivotActionCompleteEventArgs_ActionName): It holds the name of the current action completed.
+* [ActionName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotActionCompleteEventArgs-1.html#Syncfusion_Blazor_PivotView_PivotActionCompleteEventArgs_1_ActionName): It holds the name of the current action completed.
 The following are the UI actions and their names:

 | Action | Action Name|
 |------|-------------|